microsoft/microsoft-ui-xaml-specs/active/progress/ProgressRing2.md

 while the media is loading.
 The end user can still interact with other UI elements on the page while they wait for the media to load.

+In addition to the updated guidance, the sources for the indeterminate and determinate mode have been exposed so you can choose the animation file that can be played.
+This will give you the opportunity to customize the look and feel of your progress ring and potentially have different animations for determinate vs. indeterminate.

 |Name | Type | Description | Default |
 |:--|:-:|:-:|:-:|
 | IsIndeterminate | boolean | Gets or sets a value that indicates whether the progress ring reports generic progress with a repeating pattern (indeterminate progress) or reports progress based on the Value property (determinate progress) | True |